 Discussion of web design in companies who don't know the power of a strong landing page still often focuses on the homepage.
 But savvy companies who are effective in their traffic building know that many visitors reach the site on other landing pages.

-These include both standard website page templates like category or product pages and custom landing pages are essential to maximise conversion of leads when using inbound marketing techniques like SEO, AdWords and social media to drive visitors to a site.
+These include both standard website page templates like category or product pages and custom landing pages dedicated to maximizing the conversion of leads when using inbound marketing techniques like SEO, Google Ads, and social media to drive visitors to a site.

-So this prompts the question, which factors make for the most effective landing page?
+So this prompts the question, which factors make for the most effective custom landing page?
 Is a 'Perfect Landing Page' possible?
 This post gives a summary of my top 12 tips and places to look to find more examples.

 Defining landing pages

 Before we look at the best practices in detail, we should look at landing page definitions.
 Not everyone knows this jargon and actually, there's no simple answer.

 "Specific page(s) on a web site created for visitors referred from marketing campaigns, which are designed to achieve a marketing outcome."